The term ‘marketing’ refers to commercial communications, such as

 Advice for businesses about marketing and customer service

-These pages contain information and advice about practices in marketing and customer relationships, as specified in the menu on the left-hand side.
+These pages contain information and advice about practices in marketing and customer relationships.

 Businesses may contact the Competition and Consumer Authority helpline for general advice on consumer rights issues, including marketing and customer service